On geometrically finite degenerations I: boundaries of main hyperbolic components: Introduction

 We remark that the precise statement for the realization theorem can be found in Theorem \ref{thm:ar} and Proposition \ref{prop:rt}.
 The definition of admissible splitting is given in \S \ref{sec:BPH} (see also Figure \ref{fig:HD}).
 The non-uniqueness of splittings is the source for self-bumps on $\partial \PH_d$ (see Figure \ref{fig:SB} and \S \ref{sec:sb}).

 Theorem \ref{thm:shtr} allows us to construct geometrically finite polynomials $\hat P_1 \in \partial \PH_d$ for any simplicial pointed Hubbard trees $(H_1, \p_1)$.

 The limit map $\hat P_1$ has at most one attracting Fatou component which is necessarily fixed.
-If it has one, we show we can further perform quasi post-critically finite degeneration on this attracting Fatou component (and its backward orbits of $\hat P_1$) while staying on the boundary $\partial \PH_d$.
-This gives a geometrically finite polynomial $\hat P_2$.
+If it has one, we show we can further degenerate its dynamics on this attracting Fatou component (and its backward orbits under $\hat P_1$) by a quasi post-critically finite sequence, while staying on the boundary $\partial \PH_d$.
+The limit of this sequence gives a geometrically finite polynomial $\hat P_2$.
 The pointed Hubbard tree $(H_2, \p_2)$ of $\hat P_2$ is a pointed simplicial tuning of $(H_1, \p_1)$.
-By induction, we construct geometrically finite polynomials on $\partial \PH_d$ for any iterated-simplicial Hubbard tree and conclude the proof of Theorem \ref{thm: eq}.
+By induction, we thus construct geometrically finite polynomials on $\partial \PH_d$ for any iterated-simplicial Hubbard tree and conclude the proof of Theorem \ref{thm: eq}.